IlginIcozu/poan/README.md

 The composition made with SuperCollider and Ableton.
 To have the same minimalistic feel, i used short percussive high pitch sounds, spectral granulators and a sine wave sub-bass.

-Since Poan is an audio-reactive work, a new piece could be composed and replaced with the current one.
+Since Poan is an audio-reactive work, a new piece can be composed and replaced with the current one.
 Simply copy your composition to the folder and replace the name of the existing file.
 For example;

 ```javascript
 function preload(){